Skip advert

 Advertisement

-The traditional sports-car market may be shrinking, but these highly entertaining models still have a place alongside other performance-oriented cars, like humble hot hatchbacks or fast SUVs.
-While the sports car genre incorporates a wide range of sizes, layouts and power outputs, the bottom line is that the best sports cars are all designed with driving fun and engagement near the top of their priority list.
+The traditional sports car market may be shrinking, but these highly entertaining models still have a place alongside other performance-oriented cars, like hot hatchbacks or fast SUVs.
+While the sports car genre incorporates a wide range of sizes, layouts and power outputs, the bottom line is that the best sports cars are all designed with driving fun and engagement as the top priority.

 Advertisement - Article continues below

-There’s a sports car for almost every budget.
-From just over £26,000, the Mazda MX-5 is a pure, traditional sports car with its low-powered, rear wheel drive recipe.
-Those with a little more cash could secure some American muscle in the shape of a Ford Mustang, which takes a very different approach.
+There’s a sports car for almost every budget, too.
+For under £30,000, the Mazda MX-5 is a pure, traditional roadster with a low-powered, rear-wheel drive recipe.
+Alternatively, those with a little more cash could secure some German executive car muscle in the shape of a BMW M4, which takes a very different approach.

 Machines like the Porsche 718 Cayman and Alpine A110 occupy the sports car sweet spot - offering plenty of power and thrilling handling to rival the fun factor of much more expensive supercars.
 The higher end of the sports car spectrum includes cars which are devastatingly fast, hugely exciting but also blend some genuine day-to-day usability - the Porsche 911 being a particularly great example.